squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 ##begin

+= Before you start configuring =

+ The best all around advice I can give on Squid is to start simple!
+Once everything works the way you expect, then start tweaking your way into complexity with a means to track the (in)effectiveness of each change you make (and a known good configuration that you can always go back to when you inevitably fubar the thing!).

+ ''by Gregori Parker''

+ Seconded by all the Squid developers and Squid helpers.

 == How do I configure Squid without re-compiling it? ==

 The ''squid.conf'' file.
 By default, this file is located at ''/usr/local/squid/etc/squid.conf''.